sujaybhowmick/annotation-object-factory/README.md

 ##How to use

-1. Class you want objects to be created should implement AnnotationAware interface
+1. Class for which you want objects to be created should implement AnnotationAware interface
 2. Annotate the Class fields for which you need instance created by the factory with @TargetType("<full qualified class name string">)